Skip to main content

 Keeping active and strong is important and helps reduce joint pain.
 Joints are more stable when they are supported by strong muscles.

 Encourage your child to be as active as possible.
 Focus on fun activities such as swimming, cycling and going to the playground.
-These will not ‘over-stress’ hypermobile joints.
+These will not put too much stress on hypermobile joints.

-Use the following activities to help your child build strength, stability and coordination:
+These can help your child build strength, stability and coordination.

 Slaintecare logo